hamehta3/driving-laws-diff/README.md

 # driving-laws-diff

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.14.0.
+A tool to diff US state driving laws.

 ## Build & development

+Install dependencies and build the project using `npm install`.
+Start the server using `npm start` or `node web.js`.
-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` for preview.

 ## Testing